-Strategically, OSBPs could in future contribute to improved regional integration by enabling goods and people to move swiftly within SADC and the continent as a whole.
+Strategically, OSBPs could in future contribute to improved regional integration by enabling goods and people to move swiftly within SADC and the continent.
 The continental north-south corridor also stands to benefit directly from OSBPs being established between South Africa and its neighbouring countries.